 VitiNord is also the opportunity to take part in local and International wine tastings, innovative conferences with wine tasting sessions, vineyards and winery innovation tours.

 Join the Mailing List for Updates!

 Grape growers, winemakers, researchers, technologists, wine trade writers, and educators who are interested in the expansion of the grape and wine industry into new and non-traditional areas that share problems of very cool summers, very cold winters, or both.

-Attendees come from around the globe to share and learn from each other on “Best Practices” and current techniques being used in cool and cold climate areas growing grapes.
-Vineyard owners, vineyard managers, winemakers, viticulture and enology faculty should attend this engaging conference.
-Previous VitiNord’s have included participants from across the United States and approximately twelve countries.
+Attendees come from around the globe to share and learn from each other on best practices and current techniques being used in the production of cool and cold climate grapes and wine.
+Vineyard owners, vineyard managers, winemakers, viticulture and enology professionals should attend this engaging conference.

-Bring together researchers, grape breeders/hybridizers, grape growers, winemakers and consultants from cold climate regions to share viticultural knowledge across international boundaries
+Bring together researchers, grape breeders, grape growers, winemakers and consultants from cold climate regions across international boundaries;

-Increase awareness and visibility for cold climate wines and provide education about their unique aspects
+Increase awareness and visibility for cold climate wines and provide education about their unique qualities.